im2fast4u/im2fast4u.github.io/_pages/computer-science.md

 A quick and simple algorithm for finding an item in a list

 [Blog Post: Quicksort](https://www.premmehta.com/post-quicksort/)\
-An easy algorithm for sorting a list, much faster than selection sort
+A clean and easy algorithm for sorting a list